ipb-halle/MetFrag/projects/metfragcl/index.md

 <p><p>

 <h4>Peak Matching Parameters (Fragmentation Settings)</h4>
 The peak matching parameters, or fragmentation settings, are defined with the following options.
 The absolute and relative deviations are additive.
-For PrecursorIonMode options, see below.
+For <span style="font-weight:bold">PrecursorIonMode</span> options, see below.

 <div class="code">
  <table>